-Malawi’s ex-president Banda to return after four-year exile — Nigeria Today
+Malawi’s ex-President Banda to Return After Four-Year Exile — Nigeria Today

 The graft started in 2005, and more than $30 million was looted within only six months in 2013 shortly before it was uncovered, according to an independent audit.

-The post Malawi’s ex-president Banda to return after four-year exile appeared first on The Independent Uganda:.
+The post Malawi’s ex-President Banda to Return After Four-Year Exile appeared first on SIGNAL.

 Do you have something awesome to share with the world?
 Click here to share